pwsafe/pwsafe/README.CMAKE.txt

   Could NOT find GTest (missing: GTEST_LIBRARY GTEST_INCLUDE_DIR GTEST_MAIN_LIBRARY)
-To fix this, click on GTEST_ROOT and set it to the directory where gtest is installed on your machine - for example: C:/local/src/gtest-svn/
+To fix this, click on GTEST_ROOT and set it to the directory where gtest is installed on your machine - for example: C:/local/src/gtest-svn/.
+This should enable cmake to at least fine the include directory.
-Note: if you do not use the default locations (e.g. different directories for the VS2012 & VS2015 builds), Cmake will not find the libraries and you will have to specify their absolute path e.g.
+Note: if you do not use the default locations for the built libraries (e.g. different directories for the VS2012 & VS2015 builds), cmake will not find the libraries but you can specify the relative path to the ROOT e.g.
-GTEST_INCLUDE_DIR        C:/local/src/gtest-svn/include
+GTEST_ROOT               C:/local/src/gtest-svn
-GTEST_LIBRARY            C:/local/src/gtest-svn/build-vc14/Release/gtest.lib
+GTEST_LIBRARY            .\build-vc14\Release
-GTEST_LIBRARY_DEBUG      C:/local/src/gtest-svn/build-vc14/Debug/gtestd.lib
+GTEST_LIBRARY_DEBUG      .\build-vc14\Debug
-GTEST_MAIN_LIBRARY       C:/local/src/gtest-svn/build-vc14/Release/gtest_main.lib
+GTEST_MAIN_LIBRARY       .\build-vc14\Release
-GTEST_MAIN_LIBRARY_DEBUG C:/local/src/gtest-svn/build-vc14/Debug/gtest_maind.lib
+GTEST_MAIN_LIBRARY_DEBUG .\build-vc14\Debug

 4. If you wish to support Xerces XML processing, make sure that you have mot checked NO_XML and check the "Advanced" checkbox, and set the values of